hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 over it, and you will see that whatever anyone is doing, he is doing in the hope of gaining that Supreme Bliss.
 Only, not everyone is conscious of it and so cannot understand it.
-That Supreme Bliss fully exists in all, from Brahmâ down to the blade of grass.
+That Supreme Bliss fully exists in all, from Brahmā down to the blade of grass.
 You are also that undivided Brahman.
 This very moment you can realise if you think yourself truly and absolutely to be so.
 It is all mere want of direct perception.
 That you have taken service and work so hard for the sake of your wife also